Experts fear 'snowball effect' as Iran abandons nuclear deal | The Japan Times

 “I worry about the snowball effect,” said Corey Hinderstein, a vice president at the Washington-based Nuclear Threat Initiative who once led the U.S. Energy Department’s Iran task force.
 “Iran now takes a step which puts Europe and the other members of the deal in an even-tougher position.”

-Under terms of the nuclear deal, Iran agreed to have less than 300 kilograms (661 pounds) of uranium enriched to a maximum of 3.67%.
-Previously, Iran enriched as high as 20%, which is a short technical step away from reaching weapons-grade levels.
+Under terms of the nuclear deal, Iran agreed to have less than 300 kilograms of uranium enriched to a maximum of 3.67 percent.
+Previously, Iran enriched as high as 20 percent, which is a short technical step away from reaching weapons-grade levels.
 It also held up to 10,000 kilograms (22,046 pounds) of the higher-enriched uranium.

-Experts who spoke to The Associated Press described the enrichment and stockpile limits in the deal as a sort of sliding scale.
+Experts described the enrichment and stockpile limits in the deal as a sort of sliding scale.
 Balancing both elements keeps Iran a year away from having enough material for a nuclear weapon, something Iran denies it seeks despite Western concerns about its program.

 At the time of the deal, which was agreed to by Iran, the United States, China, Russia, Germany, France and Britain, experts believed Iran needed anywhere from several weeks to three months to have enough material for a bomb.